How AI is Transforming Higher Education in 2026

 Key Takeaways

-• 1Faculty spend 30-40% of their time on grading and feedback -- AI can dramatically reduce this burden
+- 1Faculty spend a significant portion of their time on grading and feedback -- AI can dramatically reduce this burden

 The New Era of AI in Education